leocape/api/source/index.html.md

 Create a new individual customer account.
 Merchants create customers under their own account.
 Aggregators can create customers under their own account or under a specific merchant by providing `merchant_uid`.

+**Individual customers** are created in two steps:

+- 1. Submitting the profile info will create the customer account,
-**Individual customers** are automatically verified with Email, Phone, Profile, and Document labels after creation.
-Document files must be uploaded separately using the document upload endpoint (see "Upload Individual Customer Documents" section below).
+- 2. All KYC Documents must be uploaded, separately, using the document upload endpoint (see [Post Upload Individual Customer Documents](#post-upload-individual-customer-documents) section below).

+Once all documents are received the customer account will be verified by Cape Crypto, and their parent cant then create payment requests, or have the customer deposit funds into their account.

 ---